 I'm not immune to the parenting book phenomenon.
 I've read my fair share.
 Here are some I actually recommend.
 They won't talk down to you, they won't make you feel guilty.
 But, they will help.

 (Note: this post contains affiliate links that earn from qualifying purchases.)

 The Whole-Brain Child: 12 Revolutionary Strategies to Nurture Your Child's Developing Mind.
 I absolutely LOVE this book.
-It really gets you thinking about how you cannot expect a child to act like a mini grown up and presents strategies to help your child learn, not how to force him to behave.
+It acknowledges you cannot expect a child to act like a mini grown up.
+It presents strategies to help your child learn, not how to force him to behave.
 One thing I really love is that each chapter included a comic strip to read to your child about how he can help himself.
-Wonderful addition to any parenting library.
+A wonderful addition to any parenting library.
 For extra assistance, there is The Whole-Brain Child Workbook: Practical Exercises, Worksheets and Activities to Nurture Developing Minds.

 No-Drama Discipline: The Whole-Brain Way to Calm the Chaos and Nurture Your Child's Developing Mind.
-This is a bit of a companion book to the above book and includes real life strategies to help you and your children have a more peaceful life.
-For those of us who don't like time outs (they don't work anyway!) and want to have a healthy relationship based on mutual trust, this book is a must.
+This book and includes real life strategies to help you and your children have a more peaceful life.
+For those of us who don't like time outs (they don't work anyway!) and want to have a healthy relationship with your children based on mutual trust, this book is a must.

 How to Talk So Kids Will Listen & Listen So Kids Will Talk.
 My friends, let me tell you: the advice in this book works.
 And I especially appreciated that the authors did not talk down to me.